 (iv) The patent or copyright is expired.

-(2) Special care should be exercised in determining reasonableness where the royalties may have been arrived at as a result of less-than-arm's-length bargaining, such as:
+(2) Special care should be exercised in determining reasonableness when the royalties may have been obtained as a result of less-than-arm's-length bargaining, such as:

-(i) Royalties paid to persons, including corporations, affiliated with the non-Federal entity.
+(i) Royalties paid to persons, including corporations, affiliated with the recipient or subrecipient.

 (ii) Royalties paid to unaffiliated parties, including corporations, under an agreement entered into in contemplation that a Federal award would be made.

-(iii) Royalties paid under an agreement entered into after a Federal award is made to a non-Federal entity.
+(iii) Royalties paid under an agreement entered into after a Federal award is made to a recipient or subrecipient.

-(3) In any case involving a patent or copyright formerly owned by the non-Federal entity, the amount of royalty allowed must not exceed the cost which would have been allowed had the non-Federal entity retained title thereto.
+(3) In any case involving a patent or copyright formerly owned by the recipient or subrecipient, the amount of royalty allowed must not exceed the cost which would have been allowed had the recipient or subrecipient retained ownership.

 § 200.449 Interest.

 (a) General.
-Costs incurred for interest on borrowed capital, temporary use of endowment funds, or the use of the non-Federal entity's own funds, however represented, are unallowable.
-Financing costs (including interest) to acquire, construct, or replace capital assets are allowable, subject to the conditions in this section.
+Costs incurred for interest on borrowed capital, temporary use of endowment funds, or the use of the recipient’s or subrecipient’s own funds are unallowable.
+Financing costs (including interest) to acquire, construct, or replace capital assets are allowable, subject to the requirements of this section.

 (b) Capital assets.
-(1) Capital assets is defined as noted in § 200.1 of this part.
+(1) Capital assets is defined in § 200.1.
 An asset cost includes (as applicable) acquisition costs, construction costs, and other costs capitalized in accordance with GAAP.

-(2) For non-Federal entity fiscal years beginning on or after January 1, 2016, intangible assets include patents and computer software.
+(2) For recipient or subrecipient fiscal years beginning on or after January 1, 2016, intangible assets include patents and computer software.
 For software development projects, only interest attributable to the portion of the project costs capitalized in accordance with GAAP is allowable.

-(c) Conditions for all non-Federal entities.

-(1) The non-Federal entity uses the capital assets in support of Federal awards;
+(c) Requirements for all recipients and subrecipients.
+(1) The recipient or subrecipient uses the capital assets in support of Federal awards;

-(2) The allowable asset costs to acquire facilities and equipment are limited to a fair market value available to the non-Federal entity from an unrelated (arm's length) third party.
+(2) The allowable asset costs to acquire facilities and equipment are limited to a fair market value available to the recipient or subrecipient from an unrelated (arm's length) third party.

-(3) The non-Federal entity obtains the financing via an arm's-length transaction (that is, a transaction with an unrelated third party); or claims reimbursement of actual interest cost at a rate available via such a transaction.
+(3) The recipient or subrecipient obtains the financing via an arm's-length transaction (meaning, a transaction with an unrelated third party); or claims reimbursement of actual interest cost at a rate available via such a transaction.

-(4) The non-Federal entity limits claims for Federal reimbursement of interest costs to the least expensive alternative.
+(4) The recipient or subrecipient limits claims for Federal reimbursement of interest costs to the least expensive alternative.
 For example, a lease contract that transfers ownership by the end of the contract may be determined less costly than purchasing through other types of debt financing, in which case reimbursement must be limited to the amount of interest determined if leasing had been used.

-(5) The non-Federal entity expenses or capitalizes allowable interest cost in accordance with GAAP.
+(5) The recipient or subrecipient expenses or capitalizes allowable interest cost in accordance with GAAP.

 (6) Earnings generated by the investment of borrowed funds pending their disbursement for the asset costs are used to offset the current period's allowable interest cost, whether that cost is expensed or capitalized.
 Earnings subject to being reported to the Federal Internal Revenue Service under arbitrage requirements are excludable.

-(7) The following conditions must apply to debt arrangements over $1 million to purchase or construct facilities, unless the non-Federal entity makes an initial equity contribution to the purchase of 25 percent or more.
-For this purpose, “initial equity contribution” means the amount or value of contributions made by the non-Federal entity for the acquisition of facilities prior to occupancy.
+(7) The following conditions must apply to debt arrangements over $1 million to purchase or construct facilities unless the recipient or subrecipient makes an initial equity contribution to the purchase of 25 percent or more.
+For this purpose, “initial equity contribution” means the amount or value of contributions made by the recipient or subrecipient for the acquisition of facilities prior to occupancy.

-(i) The non-Federal entity must reduce claims for reimbursement of interest cost by an amount equal to imputed interest earnings on excess cash flow attributable to the portion of the facility used for Federal awards.
+(i) The recipient or subrecipient must reduce claims for reimbursement of interest cost by an amount equal to imputed interest earnings on excess cash flow attributable to the portion of the facility used for Federal awards.

-(ii) The non-Federal entity must impute interest on excess cash flow as follows:
+(ii) The recipient or subrecipient must impute interest on excess cash flow as follows: